 If you become a disqualified person you need to:

-Please contact us as soon as possible when you become a disqualified person.
+A disqualified person should cease being a Trustee as it is an offence if they continue to act on behalf of the SMSF.
+Please see here for the recent 2022-23 update on the surge of Trustee disqualifications.
+Remember to contact us as soon as possible when you become a disqualified person.
 We can then advise the ATO to remove you as a Trustee.
 Alternatively, you must complete the Change of details for superannuation entities (NAT 3036) form and send it to The ATO within 28 days of the change.

 If you are a Director of a Corporate Trustee, you may also have obligations to inform the Australian Securities & Investments Commission (ASIC).